jarokaz/merlin-on-vertex/README.md

 We assume that users of this repository have practical experience with both *NVIDIA Merlin* and *Vertex AI*.
 If you are unfamiliar with some of the core concepts or technologies used in this repo we recommend referring to  [NVIDIA Merlin](https://developer.nvidia.com/nvidia-merlin) and [Vertex AI](https://cloud.google.com/vertex-ai) documentation.

 ## Architecture Overview

+The below figure summarizes high level architecture followed by the examples in this repo.

 ![NVIDIA Merlin](images/overview.png)